 The following links provide more information on the Schubert Center’s offerings in undergraduate education:

-The Brisky Fellowship in Psychology is awarded to a full-time graduate student in psychology at Case Western Reserve University who is engaged in a research doctoral dissertation in the area of child mental development, mental health or mental retardation, and who has promise for continued professional interest in the field.
-Please see the link on our opportunities page for more information on this award.
+The Freedheim Graduate Student Fellowship (previously known as the Brisky Fellowship) in Psychology is awarded to a full-time graduate student in psychology at Case Western Reserve University who is engaged in a research doctoral dissertation in the area of child mental development, mental health or mental retardation, and who has promise for continued professional interest in the field.
+Please see the link above for more information on this award.